a-sh-dev/a-sh-dev/README.md

 ## 🪴 Hello〜&nbsp;&nbsp; <s>Is it</s> *It is me* you're looking for... &nbsp;🎵

-☁️&nbsp;  **I'm Angie, a career changer with 10+ years of experience in the Graphic Design industry.
-Recently graduated from Coder Academy Fullstack Bootcamp in 2022.
-I absolutely fell in love with programming and aspire to pursue this career moving ahead.**
+☁️&nbsp;  **I'm Angie.
+Fueled by my 10+ years of experience in Graphic Design, I embarked on a transformative journey with Coder Academy's full-stack boot camp.
+What began as a strategic skillset expansion ignited a deep passion for programming, leading me to pursue a fulfilling career change.**

 ---
 #### What I've been up to:

 - 💡&nbsp; Undertaking Harvard's [*"CS50: Introduction to Computer Science"*](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) to deepen understanding of computer science's intellectual enterprises and the art of programming.
 I'm curious about how computer science works to ground my practical programming.
-- 🌥&nbsp; Undertaking `AWS` Developer certification through group training.
+- 🌥&nbsp; Undertaking `AWS` Developer certification.
-- 🔭&nbsp; Exploring `TypeScript`, `React-TypeScript`, `GraphQL` & unit testings with `React-Testing-Library`.
+- 🔭&nbsp; Exploring `React Native` & `Python`.
-- 👀&nbsp; Keen on learning `Python`.
-- 🌱&nbsp; New projects in the planning:
-  - *"To-Do List"*, a simple web app to practice `TypeScript` with `React.js`.
-  - *"Job Seeking Tracker"* web app using the `MERN` stack.

 #### Reminder of the day:
 > *"Strive for Progress, Not Perfection."*